Manufacturing, Automation & Robotics OVERVIEW

 The ever-growing drive for efficiency and quality, both at the factory and in the supply chain, will make automation technologies more and more vital.
 Robotics and automation assist manufacturing in a wide variety of ways, far beyond final assembly.
 Robots can control the warehouse, delivering parts to the factory floor on an as-needed basis.
 Computers and sophisticated software help to design, model and test products prior to their actual manufacture, and then upload final instructions to computer-driven factory equipment.
 The design of components and sub-assemblies are, to a dominant degree, conducted through computer-aided design tools (often called CAD-CAM) that can be tightly coordinated with the factory floor.

 Manufacturing Revenues and Employment in the United States: In the U.S., analysts, executives and government can clearly see that manufacturing is on the upswing.
 A bigger question, however, is whether or not American manufacturing is perhaps entering a period of renaissance.
-The answer is both yes and no. Manufacturing employment in America has increased modestly in recent years, including growth of about 327,000 during the 12 months ending in July 2018.
-There were approximately 12.8 million people employed in manufacturing in the U.S. as of mid-2018, down from 19 million in 1980.
-Much of manufacturing’s recent rebound has been driven by large improvements in the automobile sector, along with relatively strong demand for building materials and medical equipment/supplies.
+The answer is both yes and no. Manufacturing employment in America has increased modestly in recent years, including growth of about 152,000 during the 12 months ending in July 2019.
+There were approximately 12.9 million people employed in manufacturing in the U.S. as of mid-2019, down dramatically from 19 million in 1980.

-The American manufacturing sector will benefit over the long term from a broad range of trends, including strong global trade, low natural gas prices, a growing domestic population, and strength in certain key industries, including machinery, pharmaceuticals, health technology, chemicals, petroleum products, aerospace and equipment for transportation and construction.
-However, advances in factory productivity, including growing investment in robotics, will dampen job creation.
+The American manufacturing sector will benefit over the long-term from a broad range of trends, including trends in global trade, low natural gas prices, a growing U.S. population, and strength in certain key industries, including machinery, pharmaceuticals, health technology, chemicals, petroleum products, aerospace and equipment for transportation and construction.
+However, advances in factory productivity, including growing investment in robotics, will dampen job creation in manufacturing plants.
 In other words, factory output can increase faster than factory employment due to growing investment in robotics and factory automation.
 Improved supply chain practices will also enable manufacturing to boost output faster than growth in factory jobs.

-The American manufacturing sector will generate about $2.2 trillion in value added during 2018, equaling about 11.6% of GDP.
-This is down from 20% of GDP in 1980.
+The American manufacturing sector will generate about $2.21 trillion in value-added during 2019, equaling about 11.6% of GDP.
+This is down significantly from 20% of GDP in 1980.

 Today, the growing use of robotics as well as the rising wages and other costs in offshore manufacturing centers, particularly China, is fueling intense debate about the future of global manufacturing in general.
 Supply chain managers on the corporate side, along with analysts and planners on the government and economic side, are attempting to develop strategies for dealing with the evolving manufacturing segment on a nation-by-nation basis.
 To begin with, costs are clearly rising substantially in China, which has long been the world’s manufacturing growth engine.
 Wages there have been rising steadily, over a period of several years.